pouya1212/DUV-Patch-ViT-BreastCancer/README.md

 refines WSI classification by heavily weighting diagnostically important regions and de-emphasizing less critical areas.

 ![patch-level-predictions](figures/patch-level-predictions.png)

 Visualization of patch-level predictions overlaid on the WSI images.
-As shown, the model could distinguish between benign and malignant patches.
+As shown, the model could distinguish between benign and malignant patches well.

 ## Running